group6tech/diva-docs/app/v2/articles/creating-a-favourite-for-all-users.md

 ---
-title: Creating a favourite for all users
+title: Creating a Favourite for all users
 category: admin
 topic: favourites
 sortOrder: 3